WPDrill/framework/README.md

 # WPDrill - WordPress Plugin Development Framework

-WPDrill is a WordPress Plugin Development Framework designed to simplify the process of creating and managing WordPress plugins.
-It is built with a variety of languages and frameworks including JavaScript, PHP, Composer, NPM, Vue, and C.
+WPDrill is a WordPress Plugin Development Framework for human.
+It's designed to simplify the process of creating and managing WordPress plugins.

 ## Features